The Rocky Horror Show

 The Rocky Horror Show is a musical with music, lyrics and book by Richard O'Brien.
-A humorous tribute to the science fiction and horror B movies of the 1930s through to the early 1960s, the musical tells the story of a newly engaged couple getting caught in a storm and coming to the home of a mad transvestite scientist, Dr Frank-N-Furter, unveiling his new creation, Rocky, a sort of Frankenstein-style monster in the form of an artificially made, fully grown, physically perfect muscle man complete "with blond hair and a tan".
+A humorous tribute to various B movies associated with the science fiction and horror genres from the 1930s to the early 1960s, the musical tells the story of a newly engaged couple getting caught in a storm and coming to the home of a mad transvestite scientist, Dr Frank-N-Furter, unveiling his new creation, Rocky, a sort of Frankenstein-style monster in the form of an artificially made, fully grown, physically perfect muscle man.

 The show was produced and directed by Jim Sharman.
-The original London production of the musical was premièred at the Royal Court Theatre (Upstairs) on 19 June 1973 (after two previews on 16 and 18 June 1973).
+The original London production of the musical was premiered at the Royal Court Theatre (Upstairs) on 19 June 1973 (after two previews on 16 and 18 June 1973).
 It later moved to several other locations in London and closed on 13 September 1980.
-The show ran for a total of 2,960 performances and won the 1973 Evening Standard Theatre Award for Best Musical.
-Songs in the musical include "Time Warp" (co-written by O'Brien and Richard Hartley), while the costumes were designed by Sue Blane.
+The show ran for a total of 2,960 performances in London and won the 1973 Evening Standard Theatre Award for Best Musical.
+Songs in the musical include "Time Warp" and "Sweet Transvestite" (co-written by O'Brien and Richard Hartley), while the costumes were designed by Sue Blane.
 Its 1974 debut in the US in Los Angeles had a successful nine-month run, but its 1975 Broadway debut at the Belasco Theatre lasted only three previews and forty-five showings, despite earning one Tony nomination and three Drama Desk nominations.
 Various international productions have since spanned across six continents as well as West End and Broadway revivals and eight UK tours.
-Actor Tim Curry, who originated the role of Dr. Frank-N-Furter in the original London production, became particularly associated with the musical.
+In 1991 it was nominated for the Laurence Olivier Award for Best Musical Revival.
+Actor Tim Curry, who originated the role of Dr. Frank-N-Furter, became particularly associated with the musical.